 How to Access the Tiger Cluster

 To use the Tiger cluster you have to enable your Princeton Linux account, request an account on Tiger, and then log in through SSH.

 - Enabling Princeton Linux Account

 Tiger is a Linux cluster.
-If your Tiger account is your first Princeton OIT Linux account, then you need to enable your Linux account.
+If your Tiger account is your first Princeton OIT Linux account, then you need to enable your Linux account (link requires VPN if off-campus).
 If you need help, the process is described in the Knowledge Base article Unix: How do I enable/change the default Unix shell on my account?
 For more on Unix, you can see Introduction to Unix at Princeton.
 Once you have access, you should not need to register again unless your account goes unused for more than six months.

 - Requesting Access to Tiger